legends2k/blog/content/note/pkey_across_tables.md

 # Other Considerations

 [Global serial generators are generally discouraged][5].
 This isn’t what we’re after though; we want common serials for objects of different kinds but all belonging to a common, super-class.
-This led me to think of inheritance but didn’t get long with it.
+This led me to think of inheritance but didn’t get far with it.

 I did look at other options to avoid the table proliferation problem alone.
 Here’re the ones I rejected